rosenpass/rosenpass/readme.md

 (manual) $ ./analyze.sh
 ```

-The analysis is implemented according to modern software engineering principles: Using the C preprocessor, we where able to split the analysis into multiple files and uses some metaprogramming to avoid repetition.
+The analysis is implemented according to modern software engineering principles: Using the C preprocessor, we where able to split the analysis into multiple files and uses some meta programming to avoid repetition.
 The code uses a variety of optimizations to speed up analysis such as using secret functions to model trusted/malicious setup.
 We split the model into two separate entry points which can be analyzed in parallel.
 Each is much faster than both models combined.
 A wrapper script provides instant feedback about which queries execute as expected in color: A red cross if a query fails and a green check if it succeeds.